Martha Chávez

 Martha Gladys Chávez Cossío de Ocampo (born 12 January 1953) is a Peruvian Fujimorist politician and lawyer.
-A historical and a prominent figure of Fujimorism, she has served in Congress for six-non consecutive terms from 1995 to 2006 and from 2011 to 2016, and since 2020 to finish the 2016–2021 that was interrupted by the dissolution of Congress.
+A prominent figure of Fujimorism, she has served in Congress for six non-consecutive terms from 1995 to 2006 and from 2011 to 2016, and since 2020 to finish the 2016–2021 term that was interrupted by the dissolution of Congress.
 In the 2006 elections, she ran for the presidency, running on the Fujimorist Alliance for the Future ticket, but she lost, placing fourth in the election.

 Education and professional career

 From 1970 to 1976, Martha Chávez studied law at the Pontificia Universidad Católica del Perú.
 From 1986 to 1988 she studied additionally for a master's degree in international economic law.
 From 1984 to 1992, she worked as an associate lawyer for a Limean law firm.
 From 2006 to 2010 she lectured on a part-time base at the private University San Juan Bautista.